tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Continue the live coding demo by showing students how the best value for `k` can be found; highlight the following:

-* Two lists are created to store the values for the `inertia` and to define how many values of `k` we want to try.
-Ten values of `k` is usually a good number to start.
+* Two lists are created to store the values for `inertia` and to define how many values of `k` we want to try.
+Ten values of `k` is usually a good number to start with.

   ```python
   inertia = []